mastering23/puppy-bowl/README.md

 ---------------------------------------------------------------
-- 3) Create a display -> Render function
+- 3) Create a display -> Render function✅
 ![alt text](image-2.png)
-    -  Display the roster
+    -  Display the roster✅
 ![alt text](image-3.png)
     - Display player details
     - Get back to the roster from the details page